ucsw/ufx-include/README.md

 - Tags for presenting and sending JSON data without using JS
 - Class library for creating desktop like applications in HTML/CSS/JS
 - Class library for easy IoT integration

+# Web Site
+Visit the UC Software website [ucsoftware.net](https://ucsoftware.net) (which is built using the ufx-include tags.)